bornsql/azureblobstoragesync/README.md

 The FileStorageSync and Restore requires:
 - .NET Framework 4.7.2

-The Sync and Restore components have a dependency on the *Microsoft.WindowsAzure.Storage* NuGet package.
-However, this package has its own associated packages, which are downloaded but never used.
-These can usually be safely deleted, except for *Microsoft.Azure.KeyVault.Core.dll*.
+The Sync and Restore components have a dependency on the *Microsoft.WindowsAzure.Storage* NuGet package, which has its own associated packages, which are downloaded but never used.
+If you want to delete any of them, remember to keep *Microsoft.Azure.KeyVault.Core.dll*.

 ### Connection Configuration File